Discover the beauty of a vanished world at the standing stones of Avebury, and explore the elegant city of Bath on this history packed journey.

 Your guide lets you wander through the streets of Bath, where Georgian architecture effortlessly blends with ancient Roman artefacts.
 You travel to Lacock, where the rickety old lanes have been used as a filming location for Harry Potter, Downton Abbey, and Pride and Prejudice.
 And you venture to Avebury, where the stone monuments have beguiled visitors, historians, and archaeologists for centuries.

-So uncover the mystery and history of West England on our tour to Avebury, Lacock, and Bath.
+Uncover the mystery and history of West England on our tour to Avebury, Lacock, and Bath.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-You head west out of London through the county of Wiltshire to our first stop of the day, the ancient Roman Spa town of Bath.
+Our final stop of the day is at the ancient Roman Spa town of Bath.

-This city has been inhabited for around 2000 years.
-There’s Roman baths, Georgian architecture, and a gorgeous abbey to see.
-It’s a fascinating town to explore, so we give you plenty of time to wander around at your own pace.
+This city has been inhabited for around 2,000 years.
+You can enjoy Bath Abbey and the beautiful Georgian architecture at your own pace, or even visit the Roman Baths*.
+It’s a fascinating town to explore, so we give you plenty of time to wander around at your own pace before you return to London in the early evening.

 The UK and Ireland's historic city centres are full of narrow streets and winding roads.
 So, to speed up your departure, we only pick up from our central meeting points.
 What's more is leaving the city using the most direct route also reduces the carbon footprint of our tours.